On inherent limitations in robustness and performance for a class of prescribed-time algorithms: Discussion

 \section{Discussion}

-In the prescribed-time literature based on TVG it is often acknowledged that it is problematic, when measurement noise is present, to have TVG that tend to infinity, see e.g.,~\citep[Section~3.2]{Song2017Time-varyingTime} and \cite[Section~2.A]{Holloway2019}.
-To avoid this problem, some workarounds have been suggested in literature.
+In the prescribed-time literature based on TVG it is often acknowledged that it is problematic, when measurement noise is present, to have TVG that tends to infinity, see e.g.,~Section~3.2 in \cite{Song2017Time-varyingTime} and Section~2.A in \cite{Holloway2019}.
+To avoid this problem, some workarounds have been suggested in the literature.

-A common workaround proposed in~\citep{Song2017Time-varyingTime,Holloway2019} is to switch off the algorithm at a time $t\sbrm{stop}$ before the absolute deadline $T$, thus maintaining the TVG uniformly bounded.
+A common workaround proposed by~\cite{Song2017Time-varyingTime,Holloway2019} is to switch off the algorithm at a time $\toff$ before the absolute deadline $T$, thus maintaining the TVG uniformly bounded.
 With such a workaround, an absolute deadline is no longer present, eliminating the lack of robustness exposed above, but at the same time also the convergence to zero in prescribed time.
-As it is easy to see, the error then does not reach zero at time $t\sbrm{stop}$, and moreover, for the case of linear time-varying systems with bounded dynamic matrix on $[0, t\sbrm{stop}]$, it is clear that the remaining error grows linearly with the initial condition.
+As a result, the error then does not reach zero at time $t\sbrm{stop}$, and for the case of linear time-varying systems with bounded dynamic matrix on $[0, \toff]$, the remaining error grows linearly with the initial condition.
+Moreover, our results show that the system becomes more sensitive to measurement noise as $\toff$ approaches $T$.

 Another workaround proposed by~\cite{Song2017Time-varyingTime} is to switch off the algorithm when the error trajectory enters a desired deadzone on the error.
 A particular case of this workaround is essentially used in \cite{Orlov2022Prescribed-TimeGains}, with a deadzone of zero width.
-However, with such an approach, due to nature of the algorithms in~\citep{Song2017Time-varyingTime,Song2019Time-varyingTime,Holloway2019,Orlov2022Prescribed-TimeGains}, unperturbed trajectories with a large initial condition will enter such deadzone arbitrarily close to $T$ with arbitrarily large TVG.
-The presence of additional arbitrarily small noise may furthermore prevent the trajectory from entering the deadzone at all, thus retaining a lack of robustness despite the workaround.
+However, with such an approach, due to the nature of the algorithms in~\cite{Song2017Time-varyingTime,Song2019Time-varyingTime,Holloway2019,Orlov2022Prescribed-TimeGains}, unperturbed trajectories with a large initial condition will enter such deadzone arbitrarily close to $T$ with arbitrarily large TVG.
+The presence of additional arbitrarily small noise may furthermore prevent the trajectory from entering the deadzone at all, thus lacking robustness despite the workaround.
+Indeed, in the case of the zero-width deadzone workaround, used e.g., in~\cite{Orlov2022TimeDesigns,Orlov2022Prescribed-TimeGains,VerdesKairuz2022RobustGains}, it can be shown, using a time-scale transformation argument, that the workaround does not eliminate the absolute deadline property.